Introduction

 Security Risk vs. Financial Risk: Striking the Balance

-In the realm of cybersecurity, risk management often becomes a tightrope walk between security risks and financial risks.
+Risk management often becomes a tightrope walk between security risks and financial risks.
 Here’s how they compare:

 The Trade-offs: Investing in Prevention vs. Post-Breach Cleanup